ets/tap-spreadsheets-anywhere/README.md

 ies to your files.
 - **selected**: (optional) Should this table be synced.
 Defaults to true.
 Setting to false will skip this table on a sync run.
 - **worksheet_name**: (optional) the worksheet name to pull from in the targeted xls file(s).
 Only required when format is excel
+- **delimiter**: (optional) the delimiter to use when format is 'csv' - defaults to a comma ','
+- **quotechar**: (optional) the character used to surround values that may contain delimiters - defaults to a double quote '"'

 ### Authentication and Credentials